simonuxc/Beginner-friendly-DNN/README.md

 ```math
 \frac{\partial{C}}{\partial{{z_i^{(n)}}}} = \sum_{k=1}^{M}\frac{\partial{C}}{\partial{a_k^{(n+1)}}} * \frac{\partial{a_k^{(n + 1)}}}{\partial{z_k^{(n+1)}}} * \frac{\partial{z_k^{(n+1)}}}{\partial{{a_i^{(n)}}}} * \frac{\partial{a_i^{(n)}}}{\partial{{z_{i}^{(n)}}}}
 ```
 Note how the last derivative is constant in terms of _k_ (that value is the same for every member in the summation), so we can put it before the summation sign.
-Also note, that we have two partial derivatives that can be rewritten into one:
+Also note, that we have two partial derivatives that can be rewritten as one:
 ```math
 \frac{\partial{C}}{\partial{a_k^{(n+1)}}} * \frac{\partial{a_k^{(n + 1)}}}{\partial{z_k^{(n+1)}}} = \frac{\partial{C}}{\partial{z_k^{(n+1)}}}
 ```